 In review, the Argus Leader endorsed, both in 2004 and 2008, Republicans George W. Bush and John McCain.
-In 2018, The Argus Leader endorsed Kristi Noem for the GOP gubernatorial nomination and according to KSFW-TV the Argus Leader called Kristi Noem a “loyal soldier for President Trump, helping to bring home the tax reform package as a member of the Ways and Means Committee.”
+In 2018, The Argus Leader endorsed Kristi Noem for the GOP gubernatorial nomination.
+According to KSFW-TV, the Argus Leader called Kristi Noem a “loyal soldier for President Trump, helping to bring home the tax reform package as a member of the Ways and Means Committee.”

 The Argus Leader uses minimal emotionally loaded headlines such as “President Trump tweets support for South Dakota during flooding” and “Gov. Kristi Noem signs Capitol carry, ‘In God We Trust’ school display into law.”
-Local news is covered through staff journalists and national news comes from the USA Today Network as well as the Associated Press.
-Further, the Argus Leader sources their information through quotes, first person accounts and credible sources such as the Huffington Post and Washington Post.
-In general, they report straight news with low bias, but have a right leaning editorial bias based on endorsements of Republican candidates.
+Local news is covered through staff journalists, and national news comes from the USA Today Network and the Associated Press.
+Further, the Argus Leader sources their information through quotes, first-person accounts, and credible sources such as the Huffington Post and Washington Post.
+In general, they report straight news with low bias but have a right-leaning editorial bias based on endorsements of Republican candidates.